slbailey/Retrovue/docs/domain/Channel.md

 schedule plans and building programming horizons in local time (inputs/outputs in local time; timestamps stored in UTC).
 Channel defines a persistent broadcast entity with channel identity, configuration, and operational parameters for channels such as "RetroToons" or "MidnightMovies".

+**Channel Grid:** Channel owns the **Grid** configuration that defines the temporal structure for all scheduling.
+The Grid consists of `grid_block_minutes`, `block_start_offsets_minutes`, and `programming_day_start`.
+All scheduling snaps to these boundaries — no content can be scheduled outside the grid constraints.
+The Grid is the foundation for all time-based scheduling operations.

 ## Persistence model

 Scheduling-centric fields persisted on Channel: